PROJECT-TRAIN/LSE-Health-UVigo/README.md

 - **Tier ‘M_Glosa’** for the location of the 105 selected glosses.
 - **Associated Tier ‘Var’** for annotating variants of the signed gloss.
 3-letter codes have been defined to note 8 types of sign variations.
 These variations are:
-    -  linguistic, like slight modifications of the sign due to relaxed execution (coded LAX), slight change of location in space (LOC), abnormal use of the non-dominant hand (MAN) and morphology changes as in plurals (MPH), or
+    -  linguistic, like slight modifications of the sign due to relaxed execution (coded LAX), slight change of location in space (LOC), abnormal use of the non-dominant hand (MAN) and morphology changes as in distributed plurals (MPH), or
     -  non-linguistic, like very short sign due to speed and large coarticulation SHO), partial occlusion of the sign with other body parts (OCC) or because out of the frame (OUT) and other gloss with similar signed appearance to the selected gloss (SIM).
 For the sake of completeness, these variations are not filtered out in the distribution, just informed.
 - **Tier 'Trad'** for the translation into Spanish and annotation of start and end of each sentence or partial sentence.
 Translation of a visual language to a written language is not a trivial task.
 Two-letter codes have been defined to note 8 types of special events regarding visual-to-written translation.
 The next subsection explains the strict annotation criteria.